 \section{Abstract}

 In this paper, the average symbol error probability (SEP) of a phase-quantized single-input multiple-output (SIMO) system with $M$-ary phase-shift keying (PSK) modulation is analyzed under Rayleigh fading and additive white Gaussian noise.
-By leveraging a novel method, we derive exact SEP expressions for a quadrature PSK (QPSK)-modulated $n$-bit phase-quantized SIMO system with maximum ratio combining (SIMO-MRC), along with the corresponding high signal-to-noise ratio (SNR) characterizations in terms of diversity and coding gains.
-For a QPSK-modulated $2$-bit phase-quantized SIMO system with selection combining, the diversity and coding gains are further obtained for an arbitrary number of receive antennas, complementing existing results.
-Interestingly, the proposed method also reveals a duality between a SIMO-MRC system and a phase-quantized multiple-input single-output (MISO) system with maximum ratio transmission, when the modulation order, phase-quantization resolution, antenna configuration, and the channel state information (CSI) conditions are reciprocal.
-This duality enables direct inference to obtain the diversity of a general $M$-PSK-modulated $n$-bit phase-quantized SIMO-MRC system, and extends the results to its MISO counterpart.
-All the above results have been obtained assuming perfect CSI at the receiver (CSIR).
-Finally, the SEP analysis of a QPSK-modulated $2$-bit phase-quantized SIMO system is extended to the limited CSIR case, where the CSI at each receive antenna is represented by only $2$ bits of channel phase information.
-In this scenario, the diversity gain is shown to be further halved in general.\\ \textbf{\textit{Index Terms}}---Coding gain, diversity gain, low-resolution SIMO, phase quantization, symbol error probability.
+By leveraging a novel method, we derive exact SEP expressions for a quadrature PSK (QPSK)-modulated, $n$-bit phase-quantized SIMO system with maximum ratio combining (SIMO-MRC), along with the corresponding high signal-to-noise ratio (SNR) characterizations in terms of diversity and coding gains.
+For a QPSK-modulated, $2$-bit phase-quantized SIMO system with selection combining, the diversity and coding gains are further obtained for an arbitrary number of receive antennas, complementing existing results.
+Interestingly, the proposed method also reveals a duality between a SIMO-MRC system and a phase-quantized multiple-input single-output (MISO) system with maximum ratio transmission when the modulation order, phase-quantization resolution, antenna configuration, and the channel state information (CSI) conditions are reciprocal.
+This duality enables direct inference to obtain the diversity of a general $M$-PSK-modulated, $n$-bit phase-quantized SIMO-MRC system, and extends the results to its MISO counterpart.
+All the above results are obtained assuming perfect CSI at the receiver (CSIR).
+Finally, the SEP analysis of a QPSK-modulated, $2$-bit phase-quantized SIMO system is extended to the limited CSIR case, where the CSI at each receive antenna is represented by only $2$ bits of channel phase information.
+In this scenario, the diversity gain is shown to be further halved in general.\\